-It's mass speculation that plays the dominate role in domain registrations, not the end-user build-outs that get all the press.
+It's mass speculation that plays the dominate role in domain registrations, not those end-user build-outs that get all the press.
 Overall, it’s estimated that more than 75% of all domains are inactive— but that's misleading because the 25%, the live sites, have accumulated over more than 30 years of Internet growth.
-Those Dot Coms have permanent homes and will be renewed automatically.
+Those Dot Coms have permanent homes and are typically renewed automatically.
 It's the vast majority of the undeveloped domains that are being held for resale or by dreamers with good intentions.
 For nascent Non Dot Coms, virtually all were bought for resale, as there are few notable build-outs.

 The Top-5 Non Dot Coms alone represent almost 40%* of all gTLD registrations — and there are over a thousand in play.
 Of those, three (.top, .xyz, and .club) have holding costs comparable to Dot Com or Dot Net.
 Only .Loan and .Vip have taken off despite being priced as luxury goods.
 For some gTlds, the annual cost is so crazy high there are but a few hundred registrations or less.
-The Donuts registry has only one ranked in the Top-20, Dot ltd.
+The Donuts registry, where all domains are luxury priced, has only one ranked in the Top-20, the Non Dot Com, .ltd.

 * The Top-5 have 8.9 million registrations of 23.2 million Non Dot Coms